 Universal Design makes things safer, easier and more convenient for everyone by designing homes, public spaces and products to be used by the widest range of people possible.
 For more: see our Universal Design Blog, read our in-depth article The Principles of Universal Design, or checkout Paragon Building Group and Universal Design.
 We are passionate about Universal Design, and helping people feel comfortable in the homes we build.
-Always feel free to reach out, especially to Josh, our founding owner and CEO, he loves to talk building and universal design.
+Always feel free to reach out.
+Josh, our founder and President, especially loves to talk building and universal design.

 Kevin is a guest writer for The Universal Design Blog with Paragon Building Group, as part of our #OwnVoices series on Universal Design.
 This series invites disabled writers to explore the history and future of inclusive design in custom home building and daily life.

 As a writer with autism, Kevin believes strongly in self-advocacy and developing autism resources that help individuals gain access in their day-to-day living and help create more naturally inclusive communities.
 To learn more about Kevin and his writing, see his Bio following this article.

 The history of Universal Design is a relatively recent one that is tied to the modern increase in human quality of life.

 As a disabled person with autism, I personally have difficulty with fine motor skills.
 When I turn a key, I often don’t know which way to turn the key when opening the door.
 I have to spend several seconds fiddling with it, something which costs me hours of free time each year.
 My current apartment has keyless entry and I enter a code to open the door every time.
 This is perfect for me since I memorize numbers well.
 Keyless entry is much more accessible for me.
 It doesn’t inconvenience anyone except people who aren’t able to remember a 4-digit number.
 Thus, keyless entry is more accessible.
 This is what universal design is about – gradually making household features more accessible to everyone.